Integrated multi-trophic aquaculture

-Integrated multi-trophic aquaculture (IMTA) provides the byproducts, including waste, from one aquatic species as inputs (fertilizers, food) for another.
+Integrated multi-trophic aquaculture (IMTA) is a type of aquaculture where the byproducts, including waste, from one aquatic species are used as inputs (fertilizers, food) for another.
 Farmers combine fed aquaculture (e.g., fish, shrimp) with inorganic extractive (e.g., seaweed) and organic extractive (e.g., shellfish) aquaculture to create balanced systems for environment remediation (biomitigation), economic stability (improved output, lower cost, product diversification and risk reduction) and social acceptability (better management practices).

 Selecting appropriate species and sizing the various populations to provide necessary ecosystem functions allows the biological and chemical processes involved to achieve a stable balance, mutually benefiting the organisms and improving ecosystem health.

 Ideally, the co-cultured species each yield valuable commercial "crops".
 IMTA can synergistically increase total output, even if some of the crops yield less than they would, short-term, in a monoculture.

+IMTA is also highly beneficial for reducing the environmental footprint of aquaculture.
+The growth of farmed Atlantic salmon (Salmo salar), provides insight to the rapid growth of aquaculture demand.
+Output growth rates averaged 25.6% from 1980 to 2004, with the economic value of farmed salmon output exceeding 4 billion U.S. dollars in 2004.
+IMTA works by creating a closed-loop system where the by-products such as excess nutrients and organic waste from fish farming, are utilized by other species such as shellfish and seaweed.
+This process can decrease water pollution, minimize the need for chemical fertilizers, and improve overall ecosystem health.
+Furthermore, by integrating different trophic levels, IMTA can enhance biodiversity and promote more sustainable practices in marine food production.

 Terminology and related approaches

 "Integrated" refers to intensive and synergistic cultivation, using water-borne nutrient and energy transfer.
 "Multi-trophic" means that the various species occupy different trophic levels, i.e., different (but adjacent) links in the food chain.

 IMTA is a specialized form of the age-old practice of aquatic polyculture, which was the co-culture of various species, often without regard to trophic level.
 In this broader case, the organisms may share biological and chemical processes that may be minimally complementary, potentially leading to reduced production of both species due to competition for the same food resource.
 However, some traditional systems such as polyculture of carps in China employ species that occupy multiple niches within the same pond, or the culture of fish that is integrated with a terrestrial agricultural species, can be considered forms of IMTA.

 The more general term "Integrated Aquaculture" is used to describe the integration of monocultures through water transfer between the culture systems.
 The terms "IMTA" and "integrated aquaculture" differ primarily in their precision and are sometimes interchanged.
 Aquaponics, fractionated aquaculture, integrated agriculture-aquaculture systems, integrated peri-urban-aquaculture systems, and integrated fisheries-aquaculture systems are all variations of the IMTA concept.